spiral/docs/docs/en/testing/database.md

   }
 }
 ```

-This allows the package to automatically discover and load the classes you create, so you don't have to manually include
-them in your code.

 After these steps, you have installed the package and registered it's bootloader, so you can now use Spiral's database
 seeder package in your application.